mszegedy/plea/story/ch-6.md

 "Okay, okay.
 Which knife?"

-"Right, uhh, that one," said Vasilisa, pointing to a full-tang steel knife.
+"Right, uhh, that one," said Vasilisa, pointing to what seemed a boning knife.
 "It's not like big or anything but it looks the sturdiest."

 "The handle's wooden," replied Alexey obviously.

 "I'll wrap it in leather.
-And it's got a tang.
+And it's full-tang.
 I'm taking it."

 "Fine.
 Want anything else?"